Learn ➜ Material Health GuidesAdhesives

 How can I reduce formaldehyde from furniture?

-1. Ventilate daily by opening your windows.
+1. Ventilate daily by opening windows and using exhaust fans.

 Should I use the bake-out method to remove formaldehyde faster?

 The bake out method consists of closing all of your windows and turning up the heat to encourage formaldehyde and other gasses to come out of furniture.
 Afterward, the heat is turned off, and all the windows are opened to throughly ventilate the formaldehyde (and other VOC) -rich air into the outdoors.
-The origin of this idea is solid: using infrared technology in a lab setting effectively “bakes out” VOCs from high VOC building materials, and the technique is sometimes done after a new building is finished, before residents move in.
-These processes are highly controlled and measured, and involve a limited number of building materials, rather than an entire set of products and chemicals that are generally kept in a home.
-Because of that, the CDC does not recommend using this method on your own.
-This is valid for 3 reasons:

 1. Inadequate ventilation risk: A DIY home bake-out can raise indoor VOC levels, and the ventilation process afterward may be inadequate to fully remove them.
 If you do this, be sure you are using ample exhaust fans and thoroughly circulating all air out of the home.
 Do not rely on windows alone, as simply opening them won’t necessarily be enough to move air out.
 An indoor air quality monitor can be helpful in monitoring to make sure you do it correctly, if you decide to do a bake out.
 Although no home monitors are advanced enough to detect formaldehyde as a distinct chemical separate from other VOCs (ignore any brands that say they can— it’s not true!), you will still be able to see an overall VOC reading, and you should wait to go inside until the numbers to go down to ambient levels (usually around 400 ppb).